How to become a nutritionist? What qualifications do I need to become a nutritionist?

 Nutrition Society of Australia – Register of Nutritionists “Registered Nutritionist”

-The Nutrition Society of Australia has established a professional registration program that promotes and encourages high standards of training.
-Inclusion on this register requires a undergraduate degree in human nutrition or a related health or nutritional science combined with at least three years of advanced postgraduate study or professional experience in nutrition.
+The Nutrition Society of Australia has a professional registration program that promotes and encourages high standards of training.
+Inclusion on this register requires an undergraduate degree in human nutrition or a related health or nutritional science combined with at least three years of advanced postgraduate study or professional experience in nutrition.
 Nutritionists registered by the Nutrition Society of Australia may work in a range of health and nutrition roles including designing, coordinating, implementing and evaluating a range of population health interventions.
 Registered and Public Health Nutritionists may work in a number of other roles, including research, nutrition consultants and advisors, public health and health promotion coordinators, community development officers, quality and nutrition coordinators, food technologists, media spokespeople and more.

 The primary goal of the NSA Register of Nutritionists is to distinguish individuals who have received an appropriate level of training and experience from those who have not.
 Qualifications required to register as a Nutritionist with the NSA include a Bachelor level degree with majors in nutrition or a postgraduate degree such as a Graduate Certificate, Graduate Diploma, Masters degree or PhD specialising in nutrition.
 There is no course that will guarantee registration.